levallon/site/content/english/don.md

 ################################## About #####################################
 about:
   enable : true
-  content_1 : "Nous faisons appel à votre générosité pour pérenniser notre mission d'accueil des familles." content_2 : "Les dons sont possibles par chèque à 'Association Le Vallon' ou sur place lors de votre séjour par espèce ou carte bleue.
-Vous recevrez un reçu fiscal pour votre déclaration de revenus (déductibilité de 66%).
-Ainsi, un don de 50€ ne vous coûtera en réalité que 17€." content_3 : "Merci pour votre aide!"
+  content_1 : "We ask for your help in order to perpetuate our mission of welcoming families." content_2 : "Donations are possible by bank check (to 'Association Le Vallon') or during your stay by cash or credit card.
+If you pay taxes in France, you'll receive a fiscal receipt you can use to deduce 66% of your donation from your taxes.
+For instance, a 50€ donation will only cost you 17€." content_3 : "Thanks for supporting us!"

 ---